 Objective of Financial Due Diligence for Company Acquisitions

 As part of our services, we calculate, for example, normalized earnings, net debt, and identify significant financial risks and impacts on key metrics.
-Together with our tax and legal partners, we rapidly prepare a report on current questions, potential deal breakers, and recommendations for purchase price clauses or guarantees.
+Of course we rapidly prepare a report on current questions, potential deal breakers, and recommendations for purchase price clauses or guarantees.

 The following input may be relevant for this:

 - Sales and earnings growth

 In Buy Side Financial Due Diligence we support you as a buyer in identifying financial opportunities and risks of the pending transaction, but also in a later phase after closing.

 In all things, success depends on preparation - also or especially in the case of a company sale, which entails a certain amount of due diligence.
 Through structured and detailed preparatory work within the framework of a sell side financial due diligence, the sale of a company can be realized in the shortest possible time and at the best possible price.
 We support you here in the preparation of the sales documents (Financial Factbook) or also in a Vendor Financial Due Diligence and provide you as management with the necessary overview in this respect.